spacecatninja/craft-imager-x-pdf-adapter/README.md

 ## Configuring

-You can configure the transformer by creating a file in your config folder called `imager-x-pdf-adapter.php`, and override settings as needed.
+You can configure the adapter by creating a file in your config folder called `imager-x-pdf-adapter.php`, and override settings as needed.

 ### defaultDensity [int]